 Start the structural drying process by running heavy-duty air movers, axial fans and desiccant dehumidifiers 24/7.

-6. Remove Smoke and Soot Damage
+5. Remove Smoke And Soot Damage

 Use specialized cleaning solutions or sponges to remove smoke stains and soot particles from surfaces and contents.